 Tuition rates for international students attending public schools in the United States tend to be less than what they would pay at a private school, and contrary to popular belief, there isn't necessarily a correlation between the cost of a school and its quality as an academic institution.

-However, don't just look at the cost of tuition.
-It's important to understand all the costs involved in studying in the United States, especially in light of immigration laws that restrict your ability to work while living in America, and the limited amount of scholarships and financial aid available to international students.
 Tuition costs usually increase annually and may vary from school to school or from department to department.
 When you're checking out the estimated costs of attending a particular school, remember that there's more than just tuition, books, and student fees.
-You also need to account for health insurance, housing, food, moving costs, living expenses, and travel to and from the United States.
-Depending on where you choose to attend school, all of these additional costs can vary as the cost of living varies from place to place in the United States.
+You also need to account for health insurance, housing, food, moving costs, living expenses.
+Depending on where you choose to attend school, all of these additional costs can vary as the cost of living varies from place to place.

 One option that might work for you, and that avoids a number of the costs listed above, is an online grad school (see a list of online graduate schools).
 Online graduate programs are increasingly being offered by traditional public and private universities, but many are also offered by career universities.